srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/15-Manage resource locks.md

 In this task, we will verify the existing resource group for this exercise.

-1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment output page.
+1. Click on the Azure Portal icon on the VM desktop and login with the **Username** and **Password** provided in the Lab Environment Tab.

 2. From the **All services** blade, search for and select **Resource groups**, then view the existing resource group.

 # Task 2:  Add a Lock to the resource group and test deletion